 - Cabbage with splits will have low taste and they are not good for storage.

-- The main reasons for splitting in Cabbage can be, over watering, heavy rains, drought, etc. this problem is very high in quick growing varieties and early season varieties.
+- The main reasons for splitting in Cabbage can be, overwatering, heavy rains, drought, etc. this problem is very high in quick-growing varieties and early season varieties.

 - Mulch will retain moisture levels in the soil and controls the stress on the plants.
-And a proper irrigation will avoid head splits in Cabbage.
+And proper irrigation will avoid head splits in Cabbage.

 - Head splitting in Cabbages will attract diseases or pests, so harvest them as soon as possible

-- In rainy season, cover the plants with garden cloches or plastic covers, which can reduce split heads to some extent during heavy rains.
+- In the rainy season, cover the plants with garden cloches or plastic covers, which can reduce split heads to some extent during heavy rains.